How Do You Know If You Need Root Canal Treatment

 If you are lucky, you will only have a cavity, and getting it filled immediately can prevent the need for a root canal.
 If you do need a root canal, you can visit your trusted dentist and receive compassionate, skilled, treatment.

-Your Trusted Dentist in Buderim
+Top-Rated Dentist in Buderim Ready to Help

 Comfort Dental & Implant Centre provides expert care for healthy, beautiful smiles.
 Call our Buderim dental office to schedule a teeth whitening consultation or second opinion visit.
 We serve patients from Buderim and surrounding areas with top-notch dentistry.
+If you are looking for a No Gap Dentist in Buderim and Sunshine Coast.